Rayannl668/autonomous_quadruped/JOURNAL.md

 Today my goal is to find out how arduino works and maybe even get to know wich components i need for this project.

-i watched this to understand the basics: https://www.youtube.com/watch?v=tiGw9PQbvrg
+i watched this to understand the basics: https://www.youtube.com/watch?v=tiGw9PQbvrg next i watched a more relatable video to my project: https://www.youtube.com/watch?v=sDuzb-I00-4&t=41s this video actually helped me alot, because i dont have a 3d printer at home, so for this project i will also be using PCB way. tomorrow i am looking deeper into the components